itornaza/sdc-vehicle-detection/README.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

-Here's the youtube [link](https://youtu.be/XEPEyQidjjw) to the video
+Here's the youtube [link](https://youtu.be/XEPEyQidjjw) to the video.

 The pipeline for the video can be found in the `Pipelines` class and the `video_pipeline()` method found in the `./src/pipelines.py` file.